The Gates (TV series)

 The Gates is an American supernatural crime drama television series that aired on the ABC network from June 20, 2010, to September 19, 2010.
 The show was cancelled after its first season due to low ratings.

 Plot

 Nick Monahan and his family move from Chicago to a serene, upscale community called The Gates, where he has a job as the new chief of police.
-They soon realise that the community is unlike any other, consisting of mysterious neighbors who are not what they appear to be.
+They soon realise that the community is supernatural, consisting of mysterious neighbors who are not what they appear to be.